Flamenco chords

 The Spanish cadence

 You could use typical open chords when playing in the style of flamenco, especially A minor and E major, which also are used as a cadence.
-These can in some cases be substituted for barre chords and the G/E chord can be replaced by a regular open G. The Spanish (or Andalusian) cadence include four chords and is often played in A or D minor.
+These can in some cases be played as barre chords and the G/E chord can be replaced by a regular open G. The Spanish (or Andalusian) cadence include four chords and is often played in A or D minor.

 Am - G - F - E or Am - G7 - F - E